Understanding Cabin Tents

 - Measures 13 x 9 feet with 2 x 2-foot closet and 6-foot 8-inch center height

 Coleman Tenaya Lake Fast Pitch can take away any stress of camping with the family or friends as it has numerous accessories to make everything even more enjoyable.
 For one, it features a closet where you can store other things out of the way.
 There’s also a hanger bar and shelves you can install to organize things better.

 Moreover, the tent has a room divider for privacy, mesh storage pockets to keep smaller items packed away, and an E-port to feed an extension cord.
 It features a good weather protection system that fights off an average amount of wind and rain

 Entering the tent at night is made more comfortable with this tent.
 Not only is the door hinged, but it features reflective guy lines, so you always see what you are doing.
 Assembling this tent takes little time, and the same goes for taking it down.
 Once you’re all finished, it packs away neatly in the wheeled carrying bag.

-The Coleman Tenaya Lake Fast Pitch Tent is one of the best cabin tents for beginning group campers as it's easy to pitch, comes with great accessories for extra storage, and offers a decent amount of weather protection.
+- Material appears to be a tad flimsyBottom-Line: The Coleman Tenaya Lake Fast Pitch Tent is one of the best cabin tents for beginning group campers as it’s easy to pitch, comes with great accessories for extra storage, and offers a decent amount of weather protection.